scipopt/rubberband/README.md

 pip install -e .
 ```

 Now take a look at the control script in `bin/rubberband-ctl`.
 Running the control script with no options will show the help.
-For first-time, create the index, and populate that index with data.
+For first-time, create the indices, and populate the indices with data.
 This can be accomplished with the following two commands.

 ```
-bin/rubberband-ctl create-index
+bin/rubberband-ctl create-indices
-bin/rubberband-ctl populate-index
+bin/rubberband-ctl populate-indices
 ```

 The second command will need a few minutes to finish.
 If the commands complete sucessfully, stdout should look something like this: